vatsaldpatel/EfficientNet-Transfer-Learning/README.md

 # EfficientNet-Transfer-Learning

 In this tutorial we will be doing transfer learning on the EfficientNet B0 CNN model with the imagenet weights.
-We are going to train the model to distinguish between cat and dog.
+We are going to re-train the model to distinguish between cat and dog.

 ### What is Transfer Learning?
 In simple terms transfer learning is the method where we can reuse a pre-trained model as a starting point of our own object classification model.